aws/aws-sdk-pandas/README.md

 ## Known Limitations

 * By now only writes in Parquet and CSV file formats
-* By now only reads through AWS Athena
 * By now there are not compression support
 * By now there are not nested type support
-* By now AWS Lambda don't support write in overwrite mode

 ## Contributing